zhenglena/VigiLand-e/README.md

 ```
 ## Data Flow
 ### 1: Data Ingestion
+* On startup, `TableSchema.sql` is automatically run by Spring Boot and creates tables in the database.
-* On startup (with `Ingest` profile active), the `IngestRunner` executes and loads CSV data into the database using `IngestService`.
+* With `ingest` profile active, `IngestRunner` executes and loads CSV data into the database using `IngestService`.

 ### 2: API Requests
 * A client (`cURL`) makes an HTTP request to a controller endpoint.
 * Controller endpoint passes the request to the service.
 * Service calls DAO, which uses JDBCTemplate to query PostgreSQL.
-* Results are passed back up and returned to the client as a JSON.
+* Results are passed back up as responses and returned to the client as a JSON.

 ## Profiles
 * `ingest` profile — Loads the dataset into the database and then exits when done.
 * default profile — Runs the application normally, exposing the API.

+## Future Improvements